 In 2007, Absolute Poker was hit by a cheating scandal.
 The poker playing community had begun to suspect that all was not right as the poker site and a number of amateur sleuths started to investigate what was going on.
 Eventually it was discovered that at least one account at the site was able to view the whole cards of other players, and this account had been used to cheat unsuspecting players out of millions of dollars.

 The unofficial investigations that had taken place managed to link this rogue account to Scott Tom.
 After a subsequent investigation by Absolute Poker it was announced that Tom had not been involved in the cheating, although the poker community remained skeptical.
 The site had previously put out a statement that Tom had not been working at the site for over a year, but it was discovered that he been involved in day to day operations during the cheating scandal.

-Following a formal investigation by the Kahnawake Gaming Commission, it was announced that Absolute Poker as a corporate entity was not directly responsible for the cheating and had not benefited from it.
+Following a formal investigation by the Kahnawake Gaming Commission, it was announced that Absolute Poker as a corporate entity wasn’t directly responsible for the cheating and had not benefited from it.
 No individuals were named as being specifically responsible for the cheating, although speculation continued that Scott Tom was behind it.
 There were also rumors that it was in fact a friend of his, A.J.
 Green.

 During the cheating scandal Phil Tom defended his son in many interviews, claiming that his son was being unfairly accused.
 He also had to deny rumors that surfaced in 2008, suggesting that he had been indicted, along with his son, for his involvement in the cheating scandal.
 His son was actually indicted later, in 2011, on charges including bank fraud and money laundering.
 These charges were related to the operations of Absolute Poker in serving US players.